CalmDownVal/eslint-config/readme.md

 # @calmdownval/eslint-config

 This is a collection of ESLint rule configurations for some of the most common JS/TS workflows.
-It does not extend any other config packages, instead all the configuration resides within this repository.
+It does not extend any other config packages, all configuration resides within this repository.

 ## Motivation

-This package configures *all* available rules of ESLint itself and all plugins used.
+This package configures *all* available rules of ESLint itself and any plugins used.
 Any overrides and additional config packages, should you need any, must be applied *after* this config to take effect.
-This package is intended to serve as a solid future-proof basis.
+This package is intended to serve as a solid base for new projects or new ESLint configurations.
 It (re-)sets all options of all rules even if they correspond to their current defaults to fixate their behavior as much as possible.

 ## Usage